UPDATED 12.19.2025

 Monthly Meeting of Friends of Philadelphia and Arch Street Meeting House Preservation Trust

 The Friends Pantry at Arch Street Meeting House is supported through the shared care of the Monthly Meeting of Friends of Philadelphia and the Arch Street Meeting House Preservation Trust.
-As mentioned earlier, Friends attending Fall Continuing Sessions are invited to bring non-perishable food items to contribute through the online wishlist.
+Friends are invited to bring non-perishable food items to contribute through the online wishlist.
 The pantry continues to meet the needs of neighbors in Old City through donations gathered year-round.
 More information can be found at archstreetfriends.org/friends-pantry or by following @friendspantryatasmh on Instagram.

 Ujima Friends Peace Center and Unity Friends Meeting, Communities of Frankford and North Philadelphia